 Music lovers receive a constantly updated playlist called “Discover Weekly” with tracks that Spotify thinks may interest them every Monday.
 The playlist comprises about 50 songs, which are all new to the user.
 AI tools scan the listener’s preferences and find similar-sounding tracks to offer.
 But it’s not as simple as that.

 In order to power Discover Weekly, Spotify uses three main models:

-Here’s a summary of how the journey looks like.
+Here’s a summary of what the journey looks like.